101st Motorized Division "Trieste": World War I

 The brigade fought on the Italian front in World War I. On 15 October 1926 the brigade assumed the name of VIII Infantry Brigade with the 61st Infantry Regiment "Sicilia", 62nd Infantry Regiment "Sicilia", and 65th Infantry Regiment "Valtellina".
-The brigade was the infantry component of the 8th Territorial Division of Piacenza, which also included the 46th Artillery Regiment.
+The brigade was the infantry component of the 8th Territorial Division of Piacenza, which also included the 21st Field Artillery Regiment.
 In 1934 the division changed its name to 8th Infantry Division "Po".
-In 1935 the division ceded the 46th Artillery Regiment to the newly raised 1st Motorized Division "Trento" and received the 21st Artillery Regiment as replacement.

 On 1 November 1936 the division ceded the 62nd Infantry Regiment to the Trento division.
 On 6 May 1937 the division received the 66th Infantry Regiment "Valtellina" from the 16th Infantry Division "Fossalta".
 On 15 May 1937 the division ceded the 61st Infantry Regiment to the Trento division.
 The division was then motorized and changed its name to 8th Motorized Division "Po".
 In 1938 the division received the 9th Bersaglieri Regiment.
 On 2 January 1939 the division changed its number to 101st and on 4 April the division received the name "Trieste".
 On the same date the 65th and 66th infantry regiments, and the 21st artillery regiment changed their names to "Trieste".